We’ve had a tremendous response. Thank you all so much. We currently have enough host porches but still have some time slots open for music.

 PorchFest, a part of the Reading 375 anniversary celebration, is an afternoon of music taking place throughout the town.
 Live bands will perform on porches, decks, front yards, and driveways, and all are free and open to the public.
 The event is volunteer-driven: music, hosts, and committee.

 On June 8, at noon the music will begin.
-The day is divided into four time segments:
+The day is divided into three time segments:

 Noon – 2 pm